QuentinRa/blog.quentinra.dev/proj/uml/papyrus/index.md

 Once the software is started, create a **new papyrus model**.
 A model is made of 3 files (.di/.notation/.uml), don't share only one of them, it won't work.
 Also, just in case, **save your model often 😖**.

+> Papyrus is a tool, hence knowledge related to diagrams is not explained here.

 <hr class="sl">

 ## Perspectives